IP-Speichernetzwerk neu definieren

 10.4 Disclosure in Response to Government Requirement.
 Recipient may disclose Discloser’s Confidential Information if required to be disclosed under law or legal proceeding by a government agency or by a proper court of competent jurisdiction.
 Recipient will notify Discloser prior to such disclosure.
 Recipient will use its best commercially reasonable efforts to minimize the disclosure of such information and will consult with and assist Discloser in obtaining a protective order prior to such disclosure.

 10.5 No Implied Restrictions.
-Brocade may use any general learning, skills, or know-how or any information retained in the unaided memory of a person who had access to the End-User's Confidential Information for any purpose.
+Brocade may use any general learning, skills, or know-how or any information retained in the unaided memory of a person who had access to Confidential Information for any purpose.
 Brocade is free to develop products independently including without limitation product that compete with your products.
-Brocade is not obligated to restrict the future work assignments of people who have had access to End-User's Confidential Information or to restrict Brocade product development or plans in any way due to such access.
-Brocade may use any technical information it derives from providing the Support relating to Service Request resolution, troubleshooting, functionality enhancements and fixes.
+Brocade is not obligated to restrict the future work assignments of people who have had access to Confidential Information or to restrict Brocade product development or plans in any way due to such access.
+Brocade may use any technical information it derives under these Brocade Terms including but not limited to information recieved from providing the Support relating to Service Request resolution, troubleshooting, functionality enhancements and fixes.

 10.6 Remedies.
 In the event of an unauthorized use, distribution or disclosure of any Confidential Information, the parties agree that the harmed party will not have an adequate remedy at law.
 Therefore, injunctive or other equitable relief may be appropriate to restrain such use, distribution or disclosure, whether threatened or actual.